jawMeister/portfolio-analysis-app/README.md

 # Portfolio Analysis Application

 This is a portfolio analysis application that calculates optimal portfolios for a given set of tickers and time periods.
 It uses historical stock data to generate portfolios and provides various visualizations to analyze the results.
+Currently iterating towards a target state application.

 ## Usage